Azure/Test-Drive-Azure-Synapse-with-a-1-click-POC/readme-module2.md

 ## Ingesting Taxi Trip data

 1. In Synapse studio, on the left-side pane, select **Data**
-2. Right click ADX database and click on **Open in Azure Data Explorer**.
+2. Right-click ADX database and click on **Open in Azure Data Explorer**.
 This opens the Azure Data Explorer web UI.
 3. Once in the web UI click on the **Data** tab on the left.
 This opens the ADX "One-Click UI", where you can quickly ingest data, create database tables, and automatically map the table schema.
 4. Click on **Ingest data**, and then enter the following details:
    | Setting | Value | Description |